Ringing in the Ears: Tinnitus and Its Meaning

 Most of the time during the day, it does not bother me--there is enough other background noise to mask the inner disturbance.
 The old, "I can't hear you when the water's running!" effect.

 However, at night, trying to get to sleep when the world has gone quiet, it's quite another matter.
 It's as if the volume has been turned up, and it does cause me trouble trying to settle down and fall asleep.

 My management choice is a sound generator, much like the one below.
 It's no larger than a clock-radio.
 I can set it for any of several nature sounds, such as ocean surf; rainstorm, running brook, etc., that are peaceful, relaxing sounds.
 I do not hear the tinnitus above these more pleasant sounds, so I can fall asleep in peace.

 Once you have the device, this solution is essentially free, as they don't consume more than pennies worth of electricity.
 Many such soothing sounds are now available as apps for smart phones or tablets.

 White Noise Machines May Help

-This is similar to the device I use.
-I've had the problem for long enough to go through two of these until they quit working!
+This is a virtual twin to the device I use.
+I've had the problem for long enough that I've gone through two of these until they quit working!
 But they do help a lot with masking the noise.

 For each person, the choice of how to deal with this annoying malfunction of the body will differ, as the way the condition manifests will also differ from person to person.